brauliobezerra/reference/src/patterns.md

 ## Destructuring

 Patterns can be used to *destructure* structs, enums, and tuples.
 Destructuring breaks a value up into its component pieces.
-The syntax used is the same as when creating such values.
+The syntax used is almost the same as when creating such values.
 When destructing a data structure with named (but not numbered) fields, it is allowed to write `fieldname` as a shorthand for `fieldname: fieldname`.
 In a pattern whose head expression has a `struct`,